-Originality and innovative aspects of the planned research This study constitutes the first attempt to rethink the place and meaning of heresy in Jewish modernity and uncover its hitherto under researched deep political and social implications.
-In order to achieve that, I apply in this study a Foucauldian discourse.
+Originality and innovative aspects of the planned research This study constitutes the first attempt to rethink the place and meaning of heresy in Jewish modernity and to uncover its hitherto under researched deep political and social implications.
+To this end, I will apply a Foucauldian discourse to this research.
 My aim is to think of heresy as foundational to processes of community formation, rather than merely as a form of dissent and refusal.
 I argue that heresy takes part in a political-theological discourse through which communities create, negotiate, and modify their collective identity.
-In marking the border between the heretic and the in-group (nation/people), the latter are able to form a previously missing unity.
-This project, thus, challenges previous conceptions of heresy, and significantly contributes to our understanding of the dynamic nature of tradition in Jewish modernity.
-The study also takes part in a larger conversation in the history of ideas and philosophy of religion: it reestablishes the importance of heresy as a modern philosophical and political category, with a goal of offering a rereading of Jewish heretic thought within the basic trajectories of twentieth-century philosophy.
+In marking out the border between the heretic and the in-group (nation/people), the latter are able to form a previously missing unity.
+This project thus challenges previous conceptions of heresy, and significantly contributes to our understanding of the dynamic nature of tradition in Jewish modernity.
+The study also participates in a larger conversation in the history of ideas and philosophy of religion: it reestablishes the importance of heresy as a modern philosophical and political category, with the goal of offering a rereading of Jewish heretic thought within the basic trajectories of twentieth-century philosophy.
 Most importantly, in establishing the constitutive role of heresy in the construction of communal experiences, the suggested project lays the groundwork for modern debates on community.

-Interdisciplinary aspects of the action The discourse of heresy provides a new framework for a dialogue between diverse group of Jewish thinkers, writers, religious leaders, and community activists within the European Jewish world: Isaac Deutscher, Moses Mendelssohn, Martin Buber, Bertha Pappenheim, R. Abraham Isaac Kook, Hannah Arendt and Hans Jonas.
+Interdisciplinary aspects of the action The discourse of heresy provides a new framework for a dialogue between a diverse group of Jewish thinkers, writers, religious leaders, and community activists within the European Jewish world: Isaac Deutscher, Moses Mendelssohn, Martin Buber, Bertha Pappenheim, R. Abraham Isaac Kook, Hans Jonas and Hannah Arendt.
 I chose these figures because they allow me to portray the terrain of heresy in Jewish modernity.
-With Buber and Mendelssohn, I address some of the theological dimensions of heresy; the chapter on Pappenheim investigates the interrelations of feminism and gender relations with heresy; R. Kook is a good example of the national aspect of heresy; Jonas and Arendt offer an opportunity to think of heresy after the Holocaust; and in the chapter on Deutscher, I engage with his work on heresy to develop a different, Foucauldian theoretical structure of heresy in Jewish modernity.
+With Buber and Mendelssohn, I address some of the theological dimensions of heresy; the chapter on Pappenheim investigates the interrelations between feminism and gender relations and heresy; R. Kook is a good example of the national aspect of heresy; Jonas and Arendt offer an opportunity to think of heresy after the Holocaust; and in the chapter on Deutscher, I engage with his work on heresy to develop a different, Foucauldian theoretical structure of heresy in Jewish modernity.
 In all, my aim is to articulate the constructive role of the heretic in the modern Jewish tradition.

-To clarify, my choice to focus on Deutscher, Mendelssohn, Buber, Pappenheim, R. Kook, Arendt and Jonas is not meant to be exhaustive.
+To clarify, my decision to focus on Deutscher, Mendelssohn, Buber, Pappenheim, R. Kook, Arendt and Jonas is not meant to represent an exhaustive list.
 We find concerns with heresy and with the heretic in the modern Jewish world in many more writers and thinkers, from Gershom Scholem’s work on heretical messianism to Sigmund Freud’s last heretical work on the murder of the Egyptian Moses in the Sinai desert, Moses and Monotheism (1939).
-The purpose of this work is rather to uncover the constitutive role of the heretic in European Jewish modernity and to connect the Jewish engagement with the heretic with modern political philosophy.
+The purpose of the present work is rather to uncover the constitutive role of the heretic in European Jewish modernity and to connect the Jewish engagement with the heretic with modern political philosophy.

-As this study engages a variety of literary, historical, and philosophical texts, a deeply interdisciplinary approach is essential for this project.
-The study requires a rigorous familiarity with modern and Jewish philosophy, modern political theory, and the mastery of historical, literary and other scholarly approaches, methods and techniques.
+As this study encompasses a variety of literary, historical, and philosophical texts, a profoundly interdisciplinary approach is essential.
+The project requires thorough familiarity with modern Jewish philosophy and modern political theory, combining insights from historical, literary and other scholarly approaches, while using various methods and techniques.
 In section 1.4, I explain how my previous scholarly experience contributes to my ability to properly execute this research.